oknk/seaquence/guide.md

 # MIDI

-Seaquence supports MIDI i/o!
+Seaquence supports basic MIDI i/o.
 You can send/receive notes and messages to/from any creature on MIDI channels 1-16, and send/receive global clock-sync messages.

 ![]({{site.baseurl}}/images/guide/guide-midi.png)